-LGBTQ+ Inclusion in the Workplace: An interview with Michael Dumlao
+LGBTQ+ Inclusion in the Workplace: An Interview with Michael Dumlao

 Michael: The impact of the pandemic on the LGBTQ+ community has been very negative, both in and out of the workplace.
 A 2020 report by the Human Rights Campaign shows that LGBTQ+ adults have experienced a disproportionately negative economic impact from the pandemic as compared to the general adult population— with 30% more likely than the general population to have lost their jobs and 50% more likely to have suffered a pay cut following the initial reopening of the economy.

-TorchLight: Those are sobering statistics.
+Those are sobering statistics.
 What are some of the reasons for this disproportionate economic impact?

 Michael: One important reason for this economic impact is that many LGBTQ+ adults work in industries directly hit by the pandemic.
-The report estimates 40% of LGBTQ+ individuals who are employed work in food service, retail, education and others.
+The report estimates 40% of employed LGBTQ+ individuals work in food service, retail, education and others.
 The fact that LGBTQ+ people are more likely to live in poverty in general – which translates into lack of healthcare and paid leave – further magnifies the financial impact on the community.

 What about employed LGBTQ+ adults?
 How has remote work affected their lives?

-TorchLight: In addition to continued access to safe spaces and a supportive community, what do you see as the most pressing workplace issues for LGBTQ+ employees that need to be addressed?
+In addition to continued access to safe spaces and a supportive community, what do you see as the most pressing workplace issues for LGBTQ+ employees that need to be addressed?

 Michael: Equitable access to healthcare, employment opportunities and economic mobility top the list.

-Torchlight: You’ve outlined some significant issues that we need to address as a society and in our individual places of work.
+You’ve outlined some significant issues that we need to address as a society and in our individual places of work.
 What initiatives are employers putting in place to instill an inclusive environment or culture for the LGBTQ+ community?